Docker Cloud infrastructure overview (Standard Mode)Estimated reading time: 3 minutes

 Terminatedimages (images not used by a container for 30 minutes)

 Note: If this is not sufficient for your needs, you can add a logging container to your services.
-In future versions of Docker Cloud, you will be able to add a logging driver.

 Internal overlay network